-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Seek parent input & promote parental participation in programs for unduplicated students and students with exceptional needs Full Implementation according to the Fall 2021 Dashboard Full Implementation according to the 2021 Dashboard Full Implementation and Sustainability according to the Fall 2024 Dashboard Maintain strong parent communication as measured by Beehively and Website platforms According to local data, there were 98,369 page views of the school website.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Seek parent input & promote parental participation in programs for unduplicated students and students with exceptional needs Full Implementation according to the Fall 2021 Dashboard Full Implementation according to the 2021 Dashboard Full Implementation according to the 2022 Dashboard.
+Full Implementation and Sustainability according to the Fall 2024 Dashboard Maintain strong parent communication as measured by Beehively and Website platforms According to local data, there were 98,369 page views of the school website.
 This school year 2021-22, Facebook has reached 20,971 individuals and Instagram reached 621.
-Data from 08/16/21-04/25/22.
+Data from 08/16/21- 04/25/22.
+For the school year 2022-23, Facebook has reached 15,768 individuals and Instagram reached 903.
+Data from 08/15/22- 03/20/22.
 Increase parent communication as measured by page visits to the Beehively Website platform from prior year's data

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Data from 04/2021- 01/2021 shows that our website had 65,755 page views.
+The school website reached 98,477 views.
 Provide parent education opportunities YVC provided multiple parent engagement opportunities throughout the 20-21 school year.
 We are putting our Parent Education Opportunities in a different format to fit parent needs after feedback from the fall semester.
 For Math education: Parents/Learning Coaches did not want to attend math workshops put on by TCOE and they were poorly attended in the fall.
 They requested short recordings on different topics that they could watch on their own time.
-Therefore for spring, TCOE is making content-specific math workshop recordings that we can now share in a parent library and in newsletters and offering two office hour workshops based on the recorded Provide parent education opportunities sessions in the spring semester.
+Therefore for spring, TCOE is making content-specific math workshop recordings that we can now share in a parent library and in newsletters and offering two office hour workshops based on the recorded YVCS increased engagement and communication opportunities throughout the 22-23 school year.
+Provide parent education opportunities

+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 baseline sessions in the spring semester.
 The recording can be watched and recommended to learning coaches at any time rather than parents having to go to a workshop to gain the information.
-For ELA education: We have developed a teacher education/student academic incentive program for spring Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 called M.A.P (Mastery Academic Program).
-The English Learner Group is developing short videos and resources about teaching and learning strategies for daily lessons.
-For the spring they are: Stating Learning the Objective, Speaking in Complete sentences (sentence frames), and Checking for Understanding.
-Learning Coaches will use these resources semester.
-The recording can be watched and recommended to learning coaches at any time rather than parents having to go to a workshop to gain the information.
 For ELA education: We have developed a teacher education/student academic incentive program for spring called M.A.P (Mastery Academic Program).
 The English Learner Group is developing short videos and resources about teaching and learning strategies for daily lessons.
-For the spring they are: Stating Learning the Objective, Speaking in Complete sentences (sentence frames), and Checking for Understanding.
-Learning Coaches will
+For the spring they are: Stating Learning the Objective, Speaking in Complete sentences rear 2 Outcome rear 3 Outcome 2023-24 (sentence frames), and Checking for Understanding.
+Learning Coaches will use these resources

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 to teach their students using the strategy, check off when the student used the strategy each day, and students will create an interest-based project based on their learning.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 to teach their students using the strategy, check off when the student used the strategy each day, and students will create an interest- based project based on their learning.
 The project will be shared in May in a virtual project fair to celebrate learning.
-This marries helping Learning Coaches teach with good teaching practices, and students learn and respond with critical thinking skills and application in a personal and interest-based format.
+This marries helping Learning Coaches teach with good teaching practices, and students learn and respond with critical thinking skills and application in a personal and interest- based format.